Building Elasticsearch Queries with the Query Builder [Tutorial]

 Specifying the Query Criteria

 There are 3 parts to a criteria (as shown in the figure below): the field, the operator, and the value.
 In the Query Builder, each row of input corresponds to a single criteria within the query.
 Additional criteria can be added to the query by clicking on the “Add More” button, and existing criteria can be removed by clicking on the red “X” button that appears next to each criteria when more than one criteria has been defined.
 Note that when using the Query Builder, all criteria are joined by the AND operation when evaluating the query, meaning that in order for a profile to match a query, it must satisfy every specified criteria (i.e. every row in the Query Builder interface).
-In Elasticsearch terms, these criteria are all grouped together under a “” clause.
+In Elasticsearch terms, these criteria are all grouped together under a “must” clause.

 The 3 components for each criteria in a query: the field, the operator and the value.
 Here the field is “industry”, the operator is “is”, and the value is “biotechnology”.